MetaMorphic-Digital/draw-steel/src/docs/Active-Effects.md

 + `Save Ends` will prompt the combatant's owners to configure the save threshold and add any situational bonuses.
 The roll message has a button to spend a hero token to automatically succeed.
 If multiple players own an actor, the active GM will receive a dialog to help delegate rolls.
 + `End of Encounter` effects will automatically self-disable alongside the encounter.

-Additional options for duration are timed durations, and durations base don rounds and turns, however, as these are not part of the Draw Steel rules, it is recommended not to utilise these.
+The system also supports timed durations.
+Effects that have outlasted their duration are automatically suppressed; keep in mind that turn-based durations are unreliable due to Draw Steel's dynamic initiative count.

 ### Changes

-The last tab includes the Active Effect changes of an effect.
-Here you can add bonuses and maluses, or stat changes, and determine how they affect a actor.
+The last tab includes the meat of the active effect system, where the actual changes from the effect are defined.

 #### Active effect change modes